Mr. Pitzer has won victories for business clients in numerous industries. Most recently, Mr. Pitzer:

 Won a total defense victory, plus an award of attorney’s fees and costs, in an arbitration case on behalf of a Portland landowner in a dispute involving historic boundary lines.
 (July 2024)

-Won a $65.5 million dollar verdict against one of the largest and best-represented accounting firms in the world after a two-week jury trial in a complicated case involving complex tax advice.
+Won a $65.5 million dollar verdict against one of the largest and best-represented accounting firms in the world after a two-week jury trial in a landmark case involving complex tax advice.
 (August 2023)

 Won a shareholder oppression trial in federal court resulting in the appointment of a custodian to liquidate corporate assets in order to pay his client $4.7 million as fair value for her shares.
 (December 2021)